 Eric Riley, WEMT, B.S.
 Recreation and Outdoor Leadership

 An Idaho native, Eric has spent the last 17 years as a river guide in Idaho, Colorado, Arizona, Utah and Wyoming.
 A wilderness medicine instructor for Desert Mountain Medicine for 10 years, Eric has also worked as a professional ski patroller, backcountry ski guide, EMT, Technical Rescue Team member, and instructor trainer for various rescue agencies and programs across the U.S..
 Eric has taught everyone from professional search and rescue organizations to river guides, as well as public service sector agencies and military special operations in tactical river rescue and evacuation response.
 Eric is the founder of the Swiftwater Safety Institute and a master instructor in swift water rescue, high-angle rope rigging, and swift water rescue boat operations.
-A medic on Central American jungle river expeditions, Eric also has worked and taught in Zambia, Chile, India, Bhutan, Nepal, New Zealand and Australia.
-Eric recently conducted the first Panamanian 911 wilderness medicine and evacuation training for urban 911 Panamanian trainers.
-Eric is also an Advanced Life Support instructor for Global Bear Protection and instructor for ExMed, offering global medical services and consultation.
+Eric has worked and instructed in Zambia, Chile, India, Bhutan, Nepal, New Zealand and Australia, and is also an Advanced Life Support instructor for Global Bear Protection and instructor for ExMed, offering global medical services and consultation.

 Jerry McMurtry, Ph.D.
 Colorado State